Vaccinations in Pregnancy

 Whooping Cough (also known as pertussis)

-The best time for pregnant women to be vaccinated against Whooping Cough is between 16 to 32 weeks of pregnancy.
-This maximises the chance that your baby will be protected from birth.
 After the vaccine your body will produce antibodies and this immunity is passed onto your baby through the placenta.
 This will protect your baby until they are old enough to be routinely vaccinated against whooping cough at two months old.

 The Whooping Cough vaccine is free to pregnant women and can be arranged by contacting your GP, speaking to your Midwife, or dropping in to Doncaster or Bassetlaw Antenatal Clinics between 9am to 5pm, Monday to Friday.